 Managing all the different aspects of the disease can be difficult it is important to keep the healthcare team updated and all medical records organized.
 In addition, it is important to maintain a healthy lifestyle including tobacco cessation, regular exercise (including pulmonary rehabilitation), and following a healthy diet in addition to remaining compliant with medications and oxygen therapy.

-It is important to seek the help from local and web based support groups.
-This can help to find solutions or to find our how others manage their disease and symptoms.
+It is important to seek the help from local and web-based support groups.
+This can help to find solutions or to find out how others manage their disease and symptoms.
 The Pulmonary Fibrosis Foundation has a detailed website that can be a valuable resource for information and for finding local support groups and meetings.

 Questions to Ask Your Doctor